johnwinans/riscv-toolchain-install-guide/README.md

 # riscv-toolchain-install-guide
-How to download and install qemu and the GNU toolchain for building and running freestanding RISC-V C/C++ programs.
+How to download and install qemu and the GNU toolchain on Ubuntu 20.04 for building and running freestanding RISC-V C/C++ programs.

 Note this repository is mainly a set links to the submodules and versions that I use as